RLinV1/Reddit-Shorts-Maker/ReadMe.md

 # How To Use

-1. First you have to create a reddit app and put the client_secret and client_id in the .env file.
+1. First you have to create a reddit app (https://www.reddit.com/prefs/apps) and put the client_secret and client_id in an .env file.
-2. Then create an OAUTH client id (DESKTOP APP) and get the client id and client secret and write them in your client_secrets.json

 3. Next run reddit.py to generate the posts.
 It currently returns the top 10 posts in AMITA.